snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 }, "com.your_company"
 {% endhighlight %}

-The event vendor string should contain no characters other than lowercase letters, underscores, and dots.
-It should be your company's reversed Internet domain name - for example, "com.example" for an event developed at the company with domain name "example.com".
+The event vendor string should follow the same rules as the context vendor string.

 <h2><a = name="return">6.
 Tracking method return values</a></h2>